mvihola/AdaptiveMCMC.jl/docs/src/rwm.md

 ## Accepting a proposal

-After `draw!`, the proposal `s.x` can be accessed (and for instance copied to storage), but should not be modified directly.
+After `draw!`, the state `s.x` and the proposal `s.y` can be accessed (and for instance copied to storage), but should not be modified directly.
 Instead, the 'acceptance', which means that `s.y` will replace `s.x` should be done as follows:

 ```@docs
 accept!